 - You frequently misplace things.
 You put things in strange places.
 You’ve even wondered if others are stealing from you.

-- You buy items at the store, forgetting you already have plenty at home.
+- You buy items at the store, forgetting that you already have plenty at home.

-- Sometimes it’s difficult to keep up with everyday tasks like paying bills or preparing food.
+- You sometimes find it difficult to keep up with everyday tasks like paying bills or preparing food.

 - You’ve tried using lists, reminder notes, calendars and such, but they don’t help.